Coevolution of Camouflage: Components of the Simulation

 \subsection{Negative Selection, Drift, and Mixability}

-A modern synthesis \cite{livnat_sex_2016} of evolution theory, game theory, and machine learning (the multiplicative weights update algorithm: “no-regret learning”) suggests evolution may act to optimize \jargon{mixability}, a type of modularity in the genetic representation of phenotypes.
-As described in \citet{chastain_multiplicative_2013} this perspective focuses on the “...special case of weak selection in which all fitness values are assumed to be close to one another. ...hypothesizing that evolution proceeds for the most part not by substantial increases in fitness but by essentially random drift...”
-This concept goes back to the “Neutral Theory” in \citet{kimura_evolutionary_1968}.
+A modern synthesis \citep{livnat_sex_2016} of evolution theory, game theory, and machine learning (the multiplicative weights update algorithm: ``no-regret learning'') suggests evolution may act to optimize \jargon{mixability}, a type of modularity in the genetic representation of phenotypes. \citet{chastain_multiplicative_2013} show it focuses on the ``...special case of weak selection in which all fitness values are assumed to be close to one another...hypothesizing that evolution proceeds for the most part not by substantial increases in fitness but by essentially random drift...''
+This concept goes back to the ``Neutral Theory'' of \citet{kimura_evolutionary_1968}.

-The evolutionary model used here, implemented in software called \jargon{\lazypredator{},} attempts to operate in this “neutral” mode (as did the simulations in \citet{reynolds_iec_2011} and \citet{harrington_coevolution_2014}).
-Genetic algorithms are often designed to promote the population's highest fitness individuals.
+\jargon{\lazypredator{},} the evolutionary model used here, operates in this ``neutral'' mode (as did \citet{reynolds_iec_2011}, \citet{harrington_coevolution_2014}, and others).
+Genetic algorithms are often designed to promote the population's ``best'' individuals.
 They allow these high fitness individuals to survive longer and reproduce more often.
 This \jargon{elitism} can skew the evolutionary search: too much \jargon{exploiting} without enough \jargon{exploring.} In contrast, \lazypredator{} uses \textit{negative selection} to encourage \jargon{drift}.
-All high performing individuals have similar fitness.
+All high performing individuals are assumed to have similar fitness.
 It is the lowest fitness individuals that get culled by predation.
-In each tournament (see \nameref{subsec:tournaments}) the goal is to sort the three individuals by relative fitness.
+(LazyPredator gets its name from this effect in nature: a lioness chases an antelope herd, causing its members to sort themselves by speed.
+The lion usually attacks the slowest individual at the back of the herd.)
+In each tournament (see Section \nameref{subsec:tournaments}) the goal is to sort the three individuals by relative fitness.
 In fact, the only requirement is to identify the \textbf{least fit} of the three individuals.

 For example, a predator looks at a scene then predicts the location of the most conspicuous of three prey.
-If this location is within the disk-shaped “body” of a prey, it is the \textbf{least} fit of the prey tournament and gets “eaten.”
+If this location is within the disk-shaped ``body'' of a prey, it is the \textbf{least} fit of the prey tournament and gets ``eaten.''
 The relative fitness ordering of the other two prey is not significant and is ignored.
 If all predators \jargon{fail} and predict positions outside all three prey, then the entire simulation step is abandoned, no prey is eaten, and the prey population is unchanged.